 - poor posture at work, home or when driving

 - too much smoking or coffee

-- overuse of painkillers, including headache tablets.
+- overuse of pain-relief medicines, including headache tablets

 Your doctor will diagnose tension headaches by talking to you and examining you.
 There is no specific test to diagnose tension headaches.
-However your doctor may do tests to exclude other causes of headache.
+However, your doctor may do tests to exclude other causes of headache.

 You can ease tension headaches by:

-- massage of the head, neck and shoulders.
+- massaging the head, neck and shoulders

 - stretching, including yoga or swimming